SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 It is important to consider each operator's *priority* and *associativity* when working out how to calculate a compound expression.
 These two principles are used to work out the order in which an expression should be calculated.

-..
-NOTE: these examples are taking an awful long time to run!

 Here's an example.
 Why does the following expression equal ``4``?